Emergency Action Plan

 Remain outside until the competent authority (Designated Official or designee) announces that it is safe to reenter.

 There has never been any significant earthquake in this region.
-If there should be one, stay Calm.
+If there should be one, stay calm.
 We will ask occupants to move to the safest location.
-If inside the house, the bathroom has reinforced walls in the tub of cement with steel.
+If inside the house, the bathroom is the safest place to be.
 If in the garage, move everyone in an orderly fashion to the street.

 2. Flight Instruction